realcundo/nu_plugin_dcm/README.md

 # nu_plugin_dcm

-*Note that this plugin works with nu>=0.60.
-If you want to use nu<=0.44, use version 0.1.3 of this plugin.*
+*Note that this plugin works with nu 0.105.
+If you want to use nu 0.60, use version 0.1.8 of this plugin.*

 A [nushell](https://www.nushell.sh/) plugin to parse [Dicom](https://en.wikipedia.org/wiki/DICOM) objects.